carlosmsanchezm/aegis-ui/ENVIRONMENT-CONFIG.md

 ## How It Works

-The proxy configuration in each environment file determines where API calls are routed:
+The proxy configuration in `app-config.local.yaml` determines where API calls are routed:

 **Local**: `/api/proxy/aegis/*` → `http://localhost:8080/*`
 **Cloud**: `/api/proxy/aegis/*` → `http://<load-balancer>:8080/*`